 Hi Aunt Vadge,

-I started bleeding about a week in to my birth control pill pack, and still have bleeding.
+I started bleeding about a week into my birth control pill pack, and still have bleeding.
 Light, like my period usually is, even lighter.
 I am almost at the end of this pack.
-I have not been sexually active for over a month and did have a period after being sexually active last.
-Over the past two weeks, while the bleeding has occurred I’ve had cramps and increased breast tenderness.
+I have not been sexually active for over a month, and did have a period after being sexually active last.
+Over the past two weeks, while the bleeding has occurred, I’ve had cramps and increased breast tenderness.

 Yours,